 Learn more here.

 I spent decades studying how language works.
-Then life handed me a curriculum I hadn't planned: the death of a birth mother I'd never meet, a broken engagement, a bipolar II diagnosis, and a farm I'd have to leave.
+Then life handed me a curriculum I hadn't planned: the death of a birth mother I'd never get to meet, a broken engagement, a bipolar II diagnosis, and a beloved farm COVID forced me to abandon.
 Writing was the center that held.
 Now I bring that same practice to others: evidence-based, trauma-informed, and rooted in the belief that telling our stories changes us at the cellular level.

 I hold a Ph.D in Composition & Rhetoric from the University of South Florida (Tampa, Florida); an M.A. in both Literature and Creative Writing from Mercy College (Dobbs Ferry, NY) and Lancaster University (Lancaster, United Kingdom), and an undergraduate degree in Journalism from Florida Southern (Lakeland, Florida).

 All of my services are available virtually but for those who want face-to-face consulting or would benefit from a nature-based writing environment, you are invited to my 13-acre care farm in East Tennessee.
-On the farm I am able to utilize principles from horticultural and equine-assisted modalities to further enhance outcomes for my clients, but interaction with the animals or plants is strictly optional.
+On the farm I am able to utilize principles from horticultural and equine-assisted modalities to further enhance outcomes for my clients, but interaction with my two spoiled mini-donkeys – Waylon Jennings and Willie Nelson – or plants is strictly optional.
 I also partner with several local integrative medicine practitioners coming from traditional and nontraditional medical paradigms and Wise Woman traditions.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.